-- iv.
-Act with honesty, integrity and care for the best interest of the licensee and its shareholders and other stakeholders; - v.
-Not use properties of the licensee for their personal needs; - vi.
-Not misuse or misappropriate the licensee's assets or resources; - vii.
+- vii.
 Not disclose confidential information of the licensee or use it for their personal profit or interest; - viii.
 Make every practicable effort to arrange their personal and business affairs to avoid a conflict of interest with the licensee; - ix.
 Not take business opportunities of the licensee for themselves; and - x.
-Not compete in business with the licensee or serve the licensee's interest in any transaction with a company in which they have a personal interest. - (b) Examples of where conflict of interest may arise when serving as an approved person; - (c) A rigorous review and approval process for approved persons to follow before they engage in certain activities (such as serving on another Board) so as to ensure that such activity will not create a conflict of interest; - (d) Adequate requirements that transactions with related parties must be made on an arm's length basis; - (e) Sufficient restrictions on and/or a robust and transparent process for the employment of relatives of approved persons; - (f) Requirements for properly managing and disclosing conflict of interest that cannot be prevented; - (g) Requirements for all approved persons to annually declare in writing all their other interests in other enterprises or activities (whether as a shareholder of above 5% of the voting capital of a company, a manager or other form of significant participation) to the Board or a designated Board committee; and - (h) The way in which the Board will deal with any non-compliance with the policy.
+Not compete in business with the licensee or serve the licensee's interest in any transaction with a company in which they have a personal interest. - (b) Examples of where conflict of interest may arise when serving as an approved person and measures to mitigate them; - (c) A rigorous review and approval process for approved persons to follow before they engage in certain activities (such as serving on another Board) so as to ensure that such activity will not create a conflict of interest; - (d) Adequate requirements that transactions with related parties must be made on an arm's length basis; - (e) Sufficient restrictions on and/or a robust and transparent process for the employment of relatives of approved persons; - (f) Requirements for properly managing and disclosing conflict of interest that cannot be prevented; - (g) Requirements for all approved persons to annually declare in writing all their other interests in other enterprises or activities (whether as a shareholder of above 5% of the voting capital of a company, a manager or other form of significant participation) to the Board or a designated Board committee; and - (h) The way in which the Board will deal with any non-compliance with the policy.